-Faculty members are expected to cooperate with each other.
-All courses are delivered in team teaching (minimum of two lecturers).
-This team needs to meet regularly for coordinating, maintaining, organising course materials, examination, and course evaluation.
-Apart from teaching, the Ministry of Education has set the mission 'Tri Dharma', or three main obligations, of lecturers that includes teaching, research, and community service.
+Faculty members are expected to cooperate with each other and to have internal meetings at least twice per semester, making up for a minimum of three faculty meetings per year.
+Apart from teaching, the Ministry of Education has set the mission 'Tri Dharma,' or three main obligations of lecturers that includes teaching, research, and community service.

 Based on university regulations, each research and community service project must include students; therefore, students are not only involved in the learning-teaching process, but also as a collaborator in research and community service teams.
-BCS holds at least monthly meetings to discuss the learning, teaching and research and community services activities.

-Each student has an academic supervisor assigned by the faculty23.
+Each student has an academic supervisor assigned by the faculty21.
 The academic advisor must hold a permanent position with a minimum qualification of Master degree.
 If the academic advisors are unable to perform their duties, the Faculty will assign a new academic advisor.
 The duties of supervisors include: